 - If your Audio LTC is embedded in the VANC or your video device has a timecode input, then you should use "Video Card Timecode"

-- If your Audio LTC is coming not embedded in the VANC of the SDI signal AND your video device does not have a timecode input, then you will use "Application Timecode"
+- If your Audio LTC is not embedded in the VANC of the SDI signal AND your video device does not have a timecode input, then you will use "Application Timecode", and then in the preferences of MovieRecorder select the appropriate audio input.

 Audio LTC with Video Card Timecode